 Some investors seek property managers who let them do the maintenance themselves to save money.
 However, many maintenance vendors offer property managers special pricing to secure long-term business, so letting the property manager handle your maintenance may ultimately save more money.

-This fee covers the cost of filling your property with a tenant.
-Costs include advertising and marketing costs to find a tenant, application and screening, preparing the lease, and move-in.
+This fee covers the cost of filling your property with a resident.
+Costs include advertising and marketing costs to find a resident, application and screening, preparing the lease, and move-in.

 This could be either a flat fee or a percentage of your monthly rent.